mskcc/cwl-commandlinetools/picard_mark_duplicates_4.1.8.1/README.md

                         coordinate-sorted BAM file.
 Default value:false.
 This
                         option can be set to 'null' to clear the default value.
 Possible values:{true, false}
+  --read_name_regex READ_NAME_REGEX
+                        MarkDuplicates can use the tile and cluster positions to estimate the rate of optical duplication in addition to the dominant source of duplication, PCR, to provide a more accurate estimation of library size.
+                        By default (with no READ_NAME_REGEX specified),
+                        MarkDuplicates will attempt to extract coordinates
+                        using a split on ':' (see Note below).
+Set READ_NAME_REGEX to 'null' to disable optical duplicate detection.
+Note that without optical duplicate counts, library size estimation will be less accurate.
+If the read name does not follow a standard Illumina colon- separation convention, but does contain tile and x,y coordinates, a regular expression can be specified to extract three variables: tile/region, x coordinate and y coordinate from a read name.
+The regular expression must contain three capture groups for the three variables, in order.
+It must match the entire read name. e.g. if field names were separated by semi-colon (';') this example regex could be specified (?:.*;)?([0-9]+)[^;]*;([0-9]+)[^;]*;([0-9]+)[^;]*$
+                        Note that if no READ_NAME_REGEX is specified, the read name is split on ':'.
+For 5 element names, the 3rd, 4th and 5th elements are assumed to be tile, x and y values.
+For 7 element names (CASAVA 1.8), the 5th, 6th, and 7th elements are assumed to be tile, x and y values.
+  --sorting_collection_size_ratio SORTING_COLLECTION_SIZE_RATIO
+                        This number, plus the maximum RAM available to the JVM, determine the memory footprint used by some of the sorting collections.
+If you are running out of memory, try reducing this number.
+  --use_jdk_deflater    Use the JDK Deflater instead of the Intel Deflater for
+                        writing compressed output
+  --use_jdk_inflater    Whether to create a BAM index when writing a
+                        coordinate-sorted BAM file.
+Default value:false.
+This
+                        option can be set to 'null' to clear the default value.
+Possible values:{true, false}
   --duplicate_scoring_strategy DUPLICATE_SCORING_STRATEGY
                         The scoring strategy for choosing the non-duplicate among candidates.
 Default value:SUM_OF_BASE_QUALITIES.